DenisHki/hockey-manager-spring-boot/README.md

 - Spring Boot
 - Thymeleaf (template engine)
 - Spring Security
-- MySQL (or any other database of your choice)
+- MySQL
 - Bootstrap (CSS framework)

 ## Project Structure
 The project is organized into several packages:

-- `com.chuvakov.hockeymanager`: Contains the main configuration class `WebSecurityConfig`.
+- `com.chuvakov.hockeymanager`: Contains the main configuration class `WebSecurityConfig` and `HockeyApplication`.
-- `com.chuvakov.hockeymanager.domain`: Includes domain classes such as `AppUser`, `Player`, `Position`, and repositories for database interactions.
+- `com.chuvakov.hockeymanager.domain`: Includes domain classes such as `AppUser`, `Player`, `Position`, `SignupForm.java` and repositories for database interactions.
 - `com.chuvakov.hockeymanager.web`: Contains controllers (`PlayerController` and `UserController`) responsible for handling HTTP requests.

 ## How to Use